kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 - Stable usage in production environments for at least two releases
 - No regressions in API server startup time
 - All feedback from beta users addressed
+- `ExcludeAdmissionWebhookVirtualResources` gate handling:
+  - Consistent with Kubernetes behavior deprecation policies, the gate will remain unlocked for 3 releases / 12 months before being locked to enabled at GA.
+  - If feedback prior to GA indicates webhook interception of `*SubjectAccessReview` requests is being used and is still needed by the ecosystem, api-machinery will consider adding admission configuration to allow cluster admins to opt back into webhook interception of `*SubjectAccessReview` requests.

 ### Upgrade / Downgrade Strategy